ppumkin/coverlet/README.md

   <ASSEMBLY>  Path to the test assembly.

 Options:
   -h|--help               Show help information -v|--version            Show version information -t|--target             Path to the test runner application.
   -a|--targetargs         Arguments to be passed to the test runner.
   -o|--output             Output of the generated coverage report -f|--format             Format of the generated coverage report.
   --threshold             Exits with error if the coverage % is below value.
   --threshold-type        Coverage type to apply the threshold to.
+  --threshold-stat        Coverage statistic used to enforce the threshold value.
   --exclude               Filter expressions to exclude specific modules and types.
   --include               Filter expressions to include specific modules and types.
+  --include-directory     Include directories containing additional assemblies to be instrumented.
   --exclude-by-file       Glob patterns specifying source files to exclude.
+  --include-directory     Include directories containing additional assemblies to be instrumented.
+  --exclude-by-attribute  Attributes to exclude from code coverage.
   --merge-with            Path to existing coverage result to merge.
+  --use-source-link       Specifies whether to use SourceLink URIs in place of file system paths.
 ```

 #### Code Coverage